Azure/azure-powershell/src/Network/Network/help/Set-AzExpressRouteCircuitConnectionConfig .md

 schema: 2.0.0
 ---

-# Add-AzExpressRouteCircuitConnectionConfig
+# Set-AzExpressRouteCircuitConnectionConfig

 ## SYNOPSIS
-Adds a circuit connection configuration to Private Peering of an Express Route Circuit.
+Updates a circuit connection configuration created in Private Peerings for an Express Route Circuit.

 ## SYNTAX